-We now consider a related topic, distributional complexity.
+To prove lowerbounds on randomized complexity, it suffices by Yao's Lemma (see Section 11.6) to prove lowerbounds on distributional complexity.
 Where randomized complexity explores distributions over the space of decision trees for a problem, distributional complexity considers probability distributions on inputs.
 It is under such considerations that we can speak of "average case analysis."
-These two concepts turn out to be related in a useful way by Yao's Lemma.

 Let \mathcal{D} be a probability distribution over the space of input strings of length n.
 Then, if A is a deterministic algorithm, such as a decision tree, for a function, then we define the distributional complexity of A on a function f with inputs distributed according to \mathcal{D} as the expected cost for algorithm A to compute f, where the expectation is over the distribution of inputs.

-DEFINITION 6 The distributional complexity $d(A, \mathcal{D})$ of algorithm A given inputs distributed according to \mathcal{D} is defined as:
+The distributional complexity $d(A, \mathcal{D})$ of algorithm A given inputs distributed according to \mathcal{D} is defined as: